 The majority of these fatalities are a direct result of the following injuries:

 - Brain trauma.
 During a motorcycle collision, it’s common for the rider to be thrown from his bike and strike the pavement or another hard surface.
-When the impact occurs on the skull or face, the victim can suffer severe crush injuries, including a fractured skull, bleeding or swelling in the brain, and bone protrusions into the brain.
+When the impact occurs on the skull or face, the victim can suffer severe brain injuries, including a fractured skull, bleeding or swelling in the brain, and bone protrusions into the brain.

 - Spinal cord trauma.
 If the rider is thrown from his bike and strikes the pavement on his back, neck, or tail bone he can fracture his vertebrae, break his neck, or completely sever his spinal cord.